bayespecon.models.SEMTobit¶

 Return fitted values at posterior mean parameters.

-Return residuals on the observed scale.
+Return residuals on the observed (or transformed-panel) scale.

 Run Bayesian LM specification tests and return a summary table.

-spatial_diagnostics_decision([alpha])Return a model-selection decision from Bayesian LM test results.
+spatial_diagnostics_decision([alpha, ...])Return a model-selection decision from Bayesian LM test results.

 spatial_effects([return_posterior_samples])Compute Bayesian inference for direct, indirect, and total impacts.